See also How to become a Good Theoretical Physicist, by Gerard 't Hooft (Nobel laureate).

 If you have accepted an offer and are enrolled here, welcome!

-Tip: to get a decent, and humorously brief, description of professors' research be sure to attend the Jamboree in the week before classes start.
+Tip: to get a decent, and humorously brief, description of professors' research be sure to attend the Physics Jamboree the day before classes start.
 The Beginning Of Term Party typically occurs straight afterwards.

 Useful courses are plentiful on our Graduate menu, although it is worth noting that not all of the more specialized ones can be offered every year.
 In general, the best strategy is to use your opportunity to take interesting graduate courses to do two things: (a) to prepare for future PhD study in your specialized area of interest and (b) to fill in any important holes in your general physics knowledge.

 If you are sure that you want to do research in high-energy theory at UofT, e.g. in my group, the following is my recommended set of courses, listed in order of priority.
 You should pick 3 per semester, or 4 if you would like to get all your coursework done in the first year.

 Generally, if you want to do a PhD in high-energy (particle/string) theory, in order to impress a potential PhD advisor at any university it helps to have good marks in your courses, especially in quantum field theory and relevant special topic courses.
 Independent initiative is also very carefully noted - for example, attending seminars, asking questions outside classes and course curricula, etc.